 To get you started, here are three self-guided tours we highly recommend:

-Take the Lake Muskoka Magic Tour, a leisurely day ride (approximately 125 km) around glorious Lake Muskoka.
-We suggest you start your tour at the Muskoka Wharf staging area in Gravenhurst, just off trail C101D.
+Take the Lake Muskoka Magic Tour, a leisurely day ride (approximately 125 km) around the glorious Lake Muskoka.
+Start your tour at the Muskoka Wharf in Gravenhurst, just off trail C101D.
 There is ample room for trailer parking, so you can park and ride worry-free.
 This incredibly scenic loop takes you through Torrance, Bala, Port Carling, Bracebridge, and Gravenhurst, with services easily accessible throughout these communities (note: gas is not available in Bala).
 Don’t miss the opportunity to take the small excursion to Huckleberry Rock Lookout and take in one of Muskoka’s most famous views.

 To explore a different part of Muskoka, the Lake of Bays Watch Tour makes a satisfying day ride (approximately 200 km) through Lake of Bays and the Huntsville area.
 Tour highlights include impressive ice cliffs, the historic Big East River Bridge, the beautiful Oxtongue Rapids and the stirring Dyer Memorial.
 This scenic loop takes you through Baysville and Dorset, and close to Huntsville and Dwight.
 We suggest you start your tour at the Port Sydney Ultramar (just be sure to ask before you park), and take D103B east to D102B.